ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/custom-properties-dialogs/the-full-dialog-code-example.html.markdown

             // The HTML template for your dialog this._template = '<div><input type="text" class="exampleDialogText"/><br><label><input type="checkbox" class="exampleDialogCheck"/>To check or not to check ?</label></div>';

-            //
-     : You pass in your value or object and the property text value is constructed and displayed this.setValue = function(val) {
+            // **EXP 1** : You pass in your value or object and the property text value is constructed and displayed this.setValue = function(val) {

                 // ONE of the following would be used, depending on the dialog